toledano/VBA-Class/README.md

   - COLORS_CLU    CIE-L*uv colors
   - COLORS_CMY    CMY colors
   - COLORS_CMYK   CMYK colors
+  - Add Alpha transparency to all color spaces
+  - Add some color usefull functions like complementary color, Triadic colors, Quadratic colors from one color
-It contains also a subroutine to test all class properties/methods
+  - Add a function to get nested ISO color name from a given color It contains also a subroutine to test all class properties/methods